vpaeder/lvglpp/README.md

 For input devices, I included specialized classes for each type of input device available.
 I didn't implement the `feedback_cb` callback though.
 If you need it, you can write a derived class following the same scheme as for displays.

+There's also a commented example for a custom filesystem driver.
+It'd be possible to port the available drivers to C++ using this template.
+Note that this only makes sense if you need to access files directly (for images, you can just as well register a C driver that will be used under the hood).

 ## Accessing managed object

 Through the `PointerWrapper` class, I provide several ways to access the managed LVGL object: